 Once we streamlined our expenses, I got less obsessed with early retirement.
 There wasn’t much more I could do to reduce expenses after the initial frenzy.
 I looked for opportunities to create more income, but that was a long process.
-We got raises at work, invested in dividend stocks, purchased some rentals, and I started blogging.
+We got raises at work, invested in dividend stocks, purchased rental properties, and I started blogging.
 All these passive income streams took time to build.

 Once you get through the initial discovery phase, then you need to dial down your obsession a bit and put it on autopilot.
 The early retirement journey is a long slog.
 You have got to be able to enjoy life in the meanwhile.
 The most important things are to stay healthy and maintain a good relationship with your partner.

 Health – You can’t compromise on health because you won’t be able to enjoy your money if you’re not healthy.
 It probably will cost more money in the long run if you put wealth before health.
 Luckily, being frugal is mostly good for your health.
-We cooked at home more which is much healthier than eating out.
-I still pay for my gym membership because that’s the only way I’d exercise regularly.
+For example, we cook at home very often which is much healthier than eating out.

 Relationship – The other big concern is maintaining a good relationship with your spouse.
 Building wealth is much easier if a couple works as a team.
 Luckily, Mrs. RB40 was already frugal so it wasn’t a big change for her.
-Also, we didn’t cut out everything that cost money.
-We still went out occasionally and saw a show once in a while.
+Also, we didn’t cut out everything that costs money.
+We still go out occasionally and see a show once in a while.
 It’s all about finding a good balance.

 This autopilot phase can last for years.
-You’ve got to be able to enjoy life while you’re in this phase.
+You have to enjoy life while you’re in this phase.
 Don’t drive your partner away by cutting back too much at once.
 If your partner isn’t naturally frugal, then you might need to take it slow and keep chipping away.
 Also, it’s not healthy to stay in a job you hate for too long.
 This is a long stretch so you need to do something you can tolerate.
-It’s a good idea to find a better job while the economy is still good instead of working somewhere you don’t like.
+It’s a good idea to find a better job instead of working somewhere you don’t like.
 You’ve got to save some energy for the final stretch.

 The End Game

 The end game phase is equivalent to the last mile of a marathon.
 The finish line is close, but you’re not there yet.
-At this point, you’ve got to put your head down and push through the pain.
+At this point, you have to put your head down and push through the pain.
 That’s how I felt during my last year on the job.
 By then, I hated going to work.
 The stressful job caused a lot of mental and physical anguish that last year.
-I was miserable, but I just didn’t want to make any changes.
+I was miserable, but I didn’t want to make any changes.
 I guess I could have looked for a better job, but I was so close to the finish line.
-I didn’t want to take any chances at that point.
+My mantra was “stay the course” at that point.
 I became obsessed with early retirement and went over my spreadsheet every day.
 Life was not fun, but thankfully, it was only a short time.
 It worked for me so I think it’s okay to be obsessed during this final stretch.

 Early Retirement Obsession Chart